 1. Security

-There are a few methods to transfer files securely with FTP.
-Make sure your FTP server and clients support the same methods:
+There are a few methods to transfer files securely using FTP traffic.
+Make sure your FTP client and server support the same methods:

-• SSH File Transfer Protocol: Often called SFTP, not to be confused with the unsecure Simple FTP.
+- SSH File Transfer Protocol: Often called SFTP or Secure File Transfer Protocol, and not to be confused with the unsecure Simple FTP.
 This is actually an extension to the Secure Shell (SSH)* protocol for transferring files.
 Even though it’s not part of the FTP protocol, many FTP servers support SFTP too.

 *SSH is a network protocol for encrypting a connection between 2 computers.
 It was originally developed to securely log in to command lines on remote computers.
 Since then it has evolved to handle other operations, like file transfer.